Chris D'Elia: Career

 D'Elia started acting in high school and had some guest roles on Chicago Hope.
 He attended New York University and studied acting, but dropped out after a year because he did not like college.
 He then appeared in a movie that went straight to DVD.
 During his downtime as an actor, he started writing scripts.
-When he was 25 he decided to try stand-up comedy, which he had always wanted to do.
+When he was 25, he decided to try stand-up comedy, which he had always wanted to do.

 D'Elia has been performing stand-up comedy since 2006.
 His first set was at the Ha Ha Café in North Hollywood.
 He considers himself to be a stand-up comedian who acts.
-He has been featured on Comedy Central's Live at Gotham, Comedy Central Presents, and Showtime's Live Nude Comedy.
+He has been featured on Comedy Central's Live at Gotham and Comedy Central Presents, as well as Showtime's Live Nude Comedy.
 He was introduced to a broader audience as a regular on the series Glory Daze, which ran for one season on TBS.
 He was initially cast only for the pilot and was later made a series regular.
-He then co-starred in the NBC comedy series Whitney, opposite comedian Whitney Cummings, for two seasons.
+He then costarred on the NBC comedy series Whitney, opposite comedian Whitney Cummings, for two seasons.

 D'Elia was one of three hosts of the Ten Minute Podcast (2012–2015), along with Bryan Callen and Will Sasso.
 Since February 2017, he has hosted the weekly podcast Congratulations with Chris D'Elia, which has charted in the top 20 comedy podcasts in multiple countries.
 Listeners of the podcast are often referred to as 'Babies'.
 Other podcasts have been heavily influenced by his style, including The Fighter and the Kid.
 D'Elia also gained over 2 million followers on Vine.

 In January 2013, D'Elia released his debut parody rap album, as MC "Chank Smith", called Such Is Life (produced by Mr. Green).

 On December 6, 2013, D'Elia's first one-hour stand-up special, White Male Black Comic, aired on Comedy Central.
-He has had three subsequent comedy specials: Incorrigible (2015), Man On Fire (2017) and No Pain (2020), all of which aired on Netflix.
+He has had three subsequent comedy specials: Incorrigible (2015), Man On Fire (2017), and No Pain (2020), all of which aired on Netflix.
 These were directed by his father, with the exception of No Pain which was directed by his brother.

 D'Elia had a lead role in the 2014–2016 NBC sitcom Undateable as Danny Burton, a ladies' man whose friends are all in one way or another "undateable".
 The show often incorporated improvisation, with a cast of stand-up comics who were friends before the show.
 In 2015, executive producer Bill Lawrence and comics from the cast (D'Elia, Brent Morin, Ron Funches and Rick Glassman) went on a series of stand-up tour dates to promote the show.